30 July 2017

 As shown by the seminal work of the European Environment Agency in the two 'Late Lessons from Early Warnings' reports (EEA 2001, 2013) there are still many open and pressing questions around the precautionary principle and its application, ways of doing research, science-policy-society interfaces, the governance of innovations and risk governance in the framework of sustainability transitions.
 And, in the current political context, notably in the European Union, there is a need for intellectual rigour around the concept, both from a research and a praxis point of view.

-Anton Shkaruba, Department of Environmental Sciences and Policy, Central European Univ
+Anton Shkaruba, Department of Environmental Sciences and Policy, Central European University, Budapest, Hungary

 Applications are invited from researchers (advanced PhD students, postdocs) and practitioners from policy-making institutions, NGOs, business and international organizations.
 Undergraduates will not be considered.